Dinner on the Beach and Food From a Farm on The Mountain

 At this oceanside restaurant, fresh fish comes in, like the diners, through the front door.
 Someone will put it on a little trolly and parade it through the dining room so you know what new fresh food is coming!
 It is a great custom; you feel like part of the action.

 In these circumstances, you cannot avoid knowing what you are eating.
 This should make us more discerning consumers.
-Here is the restaurant’s website.
+Here is the restaurant’s website message following the historic fire.

 Farm Products Unique to Hawaii